coolreader18/EventEmitter-async/README.md

   argument, and you pass relevant arguments to the function.
 This is good for if you're using the esnext bind syntax, e.g. `await process::evtAsync.promise("message")`.
 * Prototype - `require("events-async-methods/proto")`: modifies the prototype of EventEmitter to have the bound methods.
-  Not reccomended for a project where other modules are using EventEmitters.
+  Not recommended for a project where other modules are using EventEmitters.
 This only returns a function, which you call to modify the prototype.
 If you pass an argument, it modifies that class/prototype instead of the `require("events")` one, for if you'd like to use it on another implemenation of EventEmitters.